How To Install FileRun on CentOS 7

 Now that we have our web server up and running, it is time to install a database server.
 This server will be managing the FileRun database which holds the application settings, the users settings and information about your files.

-Just as before, two simple commands and the database server MariaDB will be installed and running:
+With two simple commands the database server MariaDB will be installed and running:

 sudo yum install mariadb-server mariadb sudo systemctl start mariadb